 - Is tranexamic acid safe for dark skin?

 Oral tranexamic acid is safe for the treatment of melasma in skin of color, but one needs to be cautious when it is used in its injectable form due to the risk of causing pigment alteration.

 - Is tranexamic acid good for sensitive skin?

 In certain individuals with sensitive skin, topical tranexamic acid might be irritating.

-There are low potency forms of topical tranexamic acid creams and skincare products available, without a prescription, but these are not very effective.
+There are low-potency forms of topical tranexamic acid creams and skincare products available without a prescription, but these are not very effective.

 Treatment of melasma using tranexamic acid(TA) sometimes involves the use of a skincare cream that contains the TA.
 Generally, these creams are far less effective (and less concentrated) than injected, microneedled, or oral applications.
 However, tranexamic acid creams are available over-the-counter(OTC) without a prescription, making them affordable and accessible – if not all that effective.

 The jury is still out on whether TA significantly reduces the recurrence of melasma after the course of the medication is completed.
 This is an area of active study in medicine.
-However, what we do know is that the recurrence rate is at least as good as in those not treated – meaning it doesn’t make you more likely to have a recurrence or flare afterwards.
-Right now, we know short-term recurrence is around 1/3 of people with melasma in a 3 month period1, and there have been some small studies showing TXA can extend that when used in certain ways, but we need more data to say conclusively.
+However, what we do know is that the recurrence rate is at least as good as in those not treated – meaning it doesn’t make you more likely to have a recurrence or flare afterward.
+Right now, we know short-term recurrence is around 1/3 of people with melasma in a 3-month period1, and there have been some small studies showing TXA can extend that when used in certain ways, but we need more data to say conclusively.

 There’s no guarantee that tranexamic acid will work for you – and generally it has been thought of as a last resort of sorts for treating the melasma cases that are resistant to laser therapy and other medications, because it does have potential side effects, whereas laser therapy does not.